29th/personnel-v2/app/README.md

 4. Install [gulp](http://gulpjs.com/) by using `sudo npm install -g gulp`

 ## Configuration
-Rename `.env.sample` to `.env` and, if necessary, edit its values to match your environment
+Copy `.env.sample` to `.env` and, if necessary, edit its values to match your environment

 ## Compile
 Run the command `gulp` inside the directory to compile the application into the `public/` directory, which you can then view in the browser.